 The term ‘Video Bitrate’ is typically used to describe the size of a video file in bits per second.
 The higher the bitrate, the larger and better quality your video will be.

 Video compression formats such as H.264 have different profiles that allow you to control how much data is compressed from one frame to another.

 A lower number for Video Bitrate equates to more compression and less detail in your videos while a higher number means less compression with more details in your videos.

-For example, Blu-Ray discs use 25mbps for their max resolution which equals high quality video files with no noticeable differences between them and HDTV broadcasts (which are broadcast at 1080i or 1080p).
-This rate can go up depending on the
+For example, Blu-Ray discs use 25mbps for their max resolution which equals high-quality video files with no noticeable differences between them and HDTV broadcasts (which are broadcast at 1080i or 1080p).

 How Is Video Bitrate Measured?